AbdullahAlAnasSaimon/Interview-questions/README.md

 });
 ```

-**Function:** A function is a block of code that performs a specific task and return a value.
-Functions are one of the fundamental building blocks of JavaScript programming, allowing us to encapsulate logic, organize code, and promote reusability.
+**Function:** Functions are one of the fundamental building blocks of JavaScript programming, A function is a block of code that performs a specific task, we can take input values as parameter and return a value.

 **Creating Functions:**
 You can define functions in JavaScript using either function declaration syntax or function expression syntax.